-Hong Kong’s Polytechnic University is preparing itself for a siege.
+Hong Kong -- Hong Kong’s Polytechnic University is preparing itself for a siege.
 Thousands of students and protesters have taken over the third largest university in Hong Kong.
 They have blocked entrances, torn up brick sidewalks for ammunition, and lined every vantage point with Molotov cocktails.
 The Olympic swimming pool, emptied of water, has become a practice firing range.
 Some walk around with bows and arrows, many blunt training arrows, others sharpened or wrapped in gauze, ready to be lit on fire.

 It began earlier in the week, following a pitched struggle on Monday between police and protestors who had attacked toll booths and blocked the Cross Harbour Tunnel, one of three underwater tunnels in Hong Kong, which emerges on the island right beside the Polytechnic University.
 Police retaliated with tear gas.